araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 Spoiler alert: [quite a few papers/code](#appendix---affected-paperscode) are affected by the problem described below.

 - Part I is about identifying the problem and trying out quick fixes on SAC.
-- Part II (WIP) will be about tuning SAC for speed and making it work as good as PPO.
+- [Part II](../tune-sac-isaac-sim/) will be about tuning SAC for speed and making it work as good as PPO.

 ##  A Suspicious Trend: PPO, PPO, PPO, ...